raysan5/raygui/styles/amber/README.md

 ## style: amber

 Amber accenture and charcoal tones.
 I can't write sexy descriptions like @raysan5, so just give it a try :)
-(The style font is optimized to look best at 16px, if you require different sizing please open the style in rGuiStyler and edit it. -Sarper Şoher)
+(The style font is optimized to look best at 16px, if you require different sizing please open the style in rGuiStyler and edit it. -@ssoher)

 ![amber style table](style_amber.png)